leftamarc/CITS3403-Project/README.md

 Now when you run the application from the python virtual environment your api key will always be initialised.

+## Running the application

+After activating the virtual environment, simply use the command "flask run" to run the application.

-instructions for how to run the tests for the application.
+You may need to use "pip install" to install some of the dependencies for the application.

+The full list of dependencies is found in requirements.txt

+## Running tests